pulumi-pequod/pequod-mlc-k8sapp/README.md

-# Pequod GKE Multilanguage Component
+# Pequod Kubernetes Service-Deployment Multilanguage Component
-This multilanguage component abstracts the creation of a GKE cluster and related resources.
+This multilanguage component abstracts the creation of a kubernetes deployment and service.

 ## Building and Publishing the MLC
 Whenever the component code (under provider/cmd/pulumi-resource...) or schema.json, etc has been udated, follow the process below to make the updated version available: